maria-hampel/hpc-workspace-v2/README.md

 This is the construction site of next major version of hpc-workspace++ tool.

-**DO NOT USE - it does not work - it is incomplete - it might even not compiler - it might eat your dog**
+**DO NOT USE - it does not work - it is incomplete - it might even not compile - it might eat your dog**

 This is very rough and not ment for usage, and I will for the time being also not expect or accept contributions, until some things are settled.